SAP-archive/cf-language-server-buildpack/CONTRIBUTING.md

  # Copyright 2013-2016 the original author or authors.
 ```

+## Check if the repository is compliant wrt. copyright and licenses

+Always check if the repository is compliant wrt. copyright and licenses by using [reuse lint](https://github.com/fsfe/reuse-tool/blob/master/README.md#run-in-docker)

 ## Submit RSpec test cases for all behavior changes
 Search the codebase to find related unit tests and add additional test specs within.